Gurkiran-Kaur/SQL-Project/README.md

 ## Challenges
-(discuss challenges you faced in the project)
+(discuss challenges you faced in the project) understanding and making sense of data to decide what to do about missing values

 ## Future Goals
-(what would you do if you had more time?)
+(what would you do if you had more time?) should have used views instead of tables should have given more time in understanding and eliminating missing values spent more time in making detailed documentation and presentation